OpenArabicPE/authority-files/README.md

 3. Save VIAF results as individual copy.
     + naming scheme: `viaf_id.SRW.xml`
     + licence: VIAF data is available under the [Open Data Commons Attribution License (ODC-BY)](https://opendatacommons.org/licenses/by/).

+## bibliography of periodicals

+1. create original bibliography either manually or through gathering all `<biblStruct>` for periodicals from all OpenArabicPE editions.
+2. enrich bibliography
+    - the must urgently needed information are all potential contributors to be then tested with stylometry
+    - automatically with information found in full text editions
+    - manually
+        + in order to manage limited resources, the order of importance for which periodicals we look at is established by the number of references to a title in our corpus (found, for example, in `oape_stats-referenced-periodicals.csv`)

 # references to authority files